-While the full extent of the impact of COVID-19 on food security is not yet determined as the pandemic situation is evolving and impact assessments results are yet to be finalized, the pandemic’s containment measures are likely to have far reaching impacts on the country’s socio-economic conditions and the livelihoods of many vulnerable and low-income people in urban and peri-urban settings, limiting their ability to meet their food and nutrition needs.
+While the full extent of the impact of COVID-19 on food security is still being assessed as the pandemic situation evolves, the containment measures have already spurred far reaching impacts on the country’s socioeconomic conditions and the livelihoods of many vulnerable and low-income people in urban and peri-urban settings, limiting their ability to meet their food and nutrition needs.